microsoft/WinDbg-Samples/TTDQueries/tutorial-instructions.md

 We can navigate to that position in time in order to figure out where the error came from.
 You can click on the time link ('Time Travel').

-Look at the stack and change your frame to frame 0x1, the caller of `user32!MessageBoxW`, by double clicking on it.
+Look at the stack and change your frame to frame 0x1, the caller of `MessageBoxW`, by double clicking on it.

 <img src="images/windbg-message-box-call.jpg" alt="Windbg Preview Message Box Call" width="1200"/>